 Radiation Therapy Training Programs and Requirements

 An associate's degree typically meets the minimum academic standards required by an employer.
 Students learn how to use radiation therapy equipment and gain hands-on knowledge through simulated medical situations.
-Associate's degree programs last two years and offer courses on:
+Associate's degree programs offer courses on:

 - Anatomy and physiology